radosavlevici97/serial/README.md

 # serial

 1. This is a basic spinnable slot.
 It has no feature, or gain, or paytable/preloader.
 All you can do is spin the wheels.
+I used PixiJs, Lodash and GSAP as external libraries.

 2. This code is not a code to be delivered in production, it is a code under development that I made to practice programming.
    In order to be delivered in production, this code needs a lot of refactoring, removing hardcoded values, adding explicit